 There is a dearth of skilled professionals in the field of IT security all over the world today.
 According to ISACA, a nonprofit information security advocacy group, there will be 2 million unfilled cyber security jobs globally by 2019, causing salary potential in the IT security space to skyrocket exponentially.
 While you can expect to earn salaries well over $170,000 if you’re sufficiently skilled in IT security, the challenge lies in identifying the right certification.
 There are many options, including CEH, (Certified Ethical Hacker), CISA, CISM, GSEC, CWSP, CompTIA+, and ISSEP/CISSP (Certified Information Systems Security Professional), all of which can help you reach the role you’re aiming for.
+Stay ahead of the curve with cutting-edge security courses for maximum impact.

 Below is a list of the most sought-after jobs in IT security, their core job responsibilities, required qualifications and median salaries to help you choose the most suited career path in this field.